rweichler/lua_nurbs/README.md

 # The Console

-This program heavily uses a lua console for manipulation.
+This program heavily uses a Lua console for manipulation.
 Press ~ (next to ESC and 1 on the keyboard) to open it.
 These are the commands you can type:

 ## Finding values